-- Becoming a member of MER to access the JME and other benefits
+- Becoming a member of MER to access the JME and other benefits such as our job board and member news

 - Gifting a membership to support current and future professionals